Tag

 How to check CPU usage

-Checking CPU usage on comes down to simply opening the Task Manager.
+Checking CPU usage on Windows comes down to simply opening the Task Manager.
 If you already know how to do that, you can skip ahead to our next steps.

 The three easiest and quickest ways to run Task Manager are: